sandarenuDT/Large-Scale-Data-Analysing-using-MapReduce-Hadoop/README.md

 ## Running MapReduce Jobs

-Once the Hadoop environment is ready, follow these steps to run the hashtag counter MapReduce job:
+Once the Hadoop environment is ready, follow these steps to run the Monthly Transaction Counter in retail MapReduce job:
-This command compiles your MapReduce source files (HashtagMapper.java, HashtagReducer.java, and HashtagDriver.java) and stores the compiled .class files in the classes directory.
+This command compiles your MapReduce source files (RetailMapper.java, RetailReducer.java, and RetailDriver.java) and stores the compiled .class files in the classes directory.
 Run this in the VS Code terminal

 ### Step 1: Compile Java Files